 Private Connection Error in Safari and Firefox

 It’s not only Google Chrome, every popular browser will show you the private connection error message.
 This generally happens when the website has expired SSL certificate in the server.
-Below is how Safari and Firefox will show the private connection error message.
+Below is how Safari browser on macOS will show the error message:

 Fix Your Connection is Not Private Error

-Generally the security certificate happens at the server side and you may not be able to fix this error as a user.
+Generally the security certificate is installed on the server side and you may not be able to fix this error as a user.
 Nevertheless, you can try the following solutions and check that helps to fix this error.

 1. Wait for Few Seconds and Access